Minosota/Minosota.github.io/_pages/AboutMe.markdown

 On this current research topic, I am particularly interested in:

-* finding and designing a low complexity decision algorithm that has a good performance;
+* finding and designing a low complexity decoding algorithm that has a good performance;
-* characterizing the performance and complexity of optimal decision rule;
+* characterizing the performance and complexity of various decoders;
-* figuring out what is the optimal noise adding mechanism subject to certain differential privacy level in this ranking estimation problem.
+* figuring out the optimal noise adding mechanism subject to certain differential privacy constraint in various system (particularly, in this ranking estimation problem).

 When I was a M.S. student, I studied mainly on **coding theory** and **machine learning**.
 Specifically, polar codes was the main research topic, and my objectives were twofold: 1. designing rate-compatible code motivated by its fixed code length of $2^n$; 2. designing decoding algorithm that has low complexity to increase its throughput.